 cartoon of children walking

-Story Strolls are a fun way to host outdoor programming for your patrons and engage your local community.
+Story Strolls are a fun way to host outdoor programming and engage your local community.
 This family activity combines literacy, exercise, and nature.

-Any public library in Georgia may check out one of Georgia Public Library Service’s Story Stroll kits for up to 35 days (plus one renewal if desired) through PINES.
+Any public library in Georgia may check out one of Georgia Public Library Service’s Story Stroll kit.
+Schools and other organizations may request a kit for checkout as well.

 Each kit includes:

-• two copies of the storybook for programming use
+• Two copies of the storybook for programming use, and

-Saturday story book with lawn stakes and signs
+Example of a Story Stroll kit: Saturday book with H stakes and signs

 Available Story Stroll Kits